doivglser/mindevenviro-fanciful/README.md

 sCRYPtUPdater.sh # Syntax check and update to /usr/local/bin.

-wH0rUNSon # Depends on sCRYPtUPdater.sh, write the username and the host with a timestamp to $HOME.
+wH0rUNSon # Depends on sCRYPtUPdater.sh, writes the username and the host with a timestamp to $HOME.

 # Coming soon: